weeyin83/Presentations/2022/bicepoctopus/README.md

 Below are a bunch of resources that will help you if you are looking to learn more or try out this demo yourself.

-🐶 You can find the OctoPetShop source code [here](https://www.github.com/octopussamples/octopetshop).

-🐙 If you want to see the deployment process within Octopus Deploy, you can do so [here](https://webinar.octopus.app/app#/Spaces-362/).
+🐙 If you want to see the runbook process within Octopus Deploy, you can do so [here](https://webinar.octopus.app/app#/Spaces-362/).
 You will have read access to this environment to browse around.

 ✨ If you are looking for a copy of the presentation you can download it [here](https://github.com/weeyin83/Presentations/blob/main/2022/superpowerscombine/public-when-super-power-combine.pptx)